Terrence Malick

-Malick's films have explored themes such as transcendence, nature, and conflicts between reason and instinct.
-They are typically marked by broad philosophical and spiritual overtones, as well as the use of meditative voice-overs from individual characters.
-The stylistic elements of his work have inspired divided opinions among film scholars and audiences; some praised his films for their cinematography and aesthetics, while others found them lacking in plot and character development.
-His first five films have nonetheless ranked highly in retrospective decade-end and all-time polls.
+Malick's films explore themes such as transcendence and conflicts between reason and instinct as well as nature versus nurture.
+They typically have broad philosophical and spiritual overtones and employ meditative voice-overs by their characters.
+Malick's style has polarized scholars and audiences; many praise his films for their lavish cinematography and aesthetics, but others fault them for lacking plot and character development.
+His work has nonetheless ranked highly in retrospective decade-end and all-time polls.